-Owner Consent: A privately owned individual property may not be listed in the National Register over the objection of its owner or, in the case of a property with multiple owners, over the objection of a majority of owners.
-A district may not be listed in the National Register over the objection of a majority of owners of private property within the proposed district.
+Owner Consent: A privately owned individual property may not be listed in the National Register over the objection of its owner or, in the case of a property with multiple owners, over the objection of a majority of owners of private property within the proposed district.
 For a complete description of procedures for objecting to a National Register nomination, see National Register Fact Sheet 5: "Procedure for Supporting or Objecting to National Register Listing."